Trump, first lady meet with queen at Buckingham Palace

 “@SadiqKhan, who by all accounts has done a terrible job as Mayor of London, has been foolishly “nasty” to the visiting President of the United States, by far the most important ally of the United Kingdom,” Trump wrote just before landing.
 “He is a stone cold loser who should focus on crime in London, not me.

-The president added that Kahn reminded him of the “terrible” leader of his hometown, New York City Mayor Bill de Blaiso though “only half his height.”
-De Blaiso, a Democrat, is a longshot candidate in the 2020 presidential race.
+The president added that Kahn reminded him of the “terrible” leader of his hometown, New York City Mayor Bill de Blasio though “only half his height.”
+De Blasio, a Democrat, is a longshot candidate in the 2020 presidential race.
 Khan supporters have previously accused Trump of being racist against London’s first Muslim mayor.

 The president then added a few warm words for his hosts, tweeting that he was looking forward “to being a great friend to the United Kingdom, and am looking very much forward to my visit.”